Back to all News

 This image has an empty alt attribute; its file name is Bilde1.png

-Representatives from the European Commission, Space Norway, IDEAS and The Norwegian Space Agency gathered in Oslo of Friday for a final review and to celebrate the conclusion of a successful project phase and start of operations.
+Representatives from the European Commission, Space Norway, IDEAS and The Norwegian Space Agency gathered in Oslo on Friday for a final review and to celebrate the conclusion of a successful project phase and start of operations.

 “I really appreciate the relationships and trust we have been able to build between all parties in the project phase.
 I am also very happy to see that the service and data that we deliver to the EC is of good quality and in line with what we have worked towards over the last few years.
 We look forward to the continued cooperation and to deliver valuable data to the EC for many years to come,” says Matias Krogh Boge, SPN Project Director ASBM Radiation Data Service Project.